xuoxod/sarp/README.md

 - Creates a timestamped backup branch so you never lose the pre-reconcile state.
 - Fetches `origin` and merges (or rebases) `origin/<branch>` into your local branch.
 - Prompts before pushing the backup and before pushing the final branch (use `-y` to skip prompts).

+# scripts/sarp

+Repository helpers and small utilities for the SARP project.

+## git-safe-push.sh

+`git-safe-push.sh` is a small, conservative helper script that automates the common, safe workflow for reconciling a local branch with `origin` and pushing the reconciled result.

+Why use it

+- Creates a timestamped backup branch so you never lose the pre-reconcile state.
+- Fetches `origin` and merges (or rebases) `origin/<branch>` into your local branch.
+- Prompts before pushing the backup and before pushing the final branch (use `-y` to skip prompts).
 - Supports `--dry-run` so you can preview the steps before running them.

 Location